 There is a Latin American saying that is particularly popular in Mexico around vacation time, “En el mar la vida es más sabrosa” or life tastes better in the sea (or at the beach).
 When people in Guadalajara use the saying they are probably talking about Puerto Vallarta.

 Ever since Elizabeth Taylor and Richard Burton shacked up here in the 1960s Puerto Vallarta has been the epitome of cool.
 From the isolated beaches of Mismaloya to the restaurants and nightclubs on the boardwalk, there is something for everyone.
 Downtown Puerto Vallarta still preserves that retro, mid-century Mexican magic that lets you step back in time.

 How to get from Guadalajara to Puerto Vallarta

 Getting from Guadalajara to Puerto Vallarta can be a little time-consuming.
 Manzanillo and San Blas are actually closer to Guadalajara but there is no comparison.
 Puerto Vallarta is worth the extra hour you are going to spend on the road to get there.

 Essentially it breaks down to three options for getting from Guadalajara to Puerto Vallarta: fly, take the bus, or drive.
 They each have their own advantages and disadvantages.

 If the surf is firing I may want to drive up to Punta Mita or Sayulita for a day trip.
-I like to stay just south of Puerto Vallarta in Conchas Chinas, Playa Gemelas, or Mismaloya, and having a car makes transportation a little easier.
+There are spectacular restaurants hidden throughout the Bahía de Banderas region.
+I like to stay all over Puerto Vallarta from Playas Gemelas to the Marina or Nuevo Nayarit, and having a car makes transportation a little easier.